samblenny/ble-gamepad/README.md

 <!-- SPDX-FileCopyrightText: Copyright 2024 Sam Blenny -->
 # BLE Gamepad

-**work in progress (alpha)**
+**NOTE: THIS IS A EXPERIMENT THAT DIDN'T WORK OUT.**

 I wanted a solid no-solder-required gamepad option to use in future projects.
-The trick is that many gamepads currently on the market use old Bluetooth versions, while the ESP32-S3 radio needs Bluetooth 5.0 BLE.
+The trick is that many gamepads currently on the market use Bluetooth Classic, while the ESP32-S3 radio is limited to Bluetooth 5.0 BLE.
+I thought that I might be able to get something going with one of the Switch Pro compatible controllers that advertise using Bluetooth 5.0 LE.
+But, it didn't work out.

+After trying lots of stuff without success, I think the way to go is probably using a different CircuitPython board that has a Bluetooth Classic radio or to use a USB host board with a USB wireless gamepad adapter.

+This is the hardware setup that I used for experimenting with BLE 5.0:

 ![QT Py ESP32-S3 dev board with rotary encoder and gamepad](qtpyS3Ultimate.jpeg)